-If you are interested in my consultancy services please see the page on ‘Professional services‘.
-I work on IFLAPARL and on general professional issues pro-bono.
+I work occasionally as a consultant and if you are interested in that please see the page on ‘Professional services‘.
+I worked for IFLAPARL pro-bono and have done so on general professional issues.

-As current Chair of IFLAPARL I am committed to the development of parliamentary library & research services.
+As Chair of IFLAPARL 2019-21 I was committed to the development of parliamentary library & research services.
 I would recommend IFLAPARL as the global body for the profession and the IFLAPARL site is the source for reference material such as guidelines and standards.
 IFLAPARL organises conferences and activities and full information on those can be found on the IFLAPARL site.